CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 MIKE: And I certainly didn’t want to play some sad reunion that only ten people came to.

 SUGGS: There was a lot of umming and ahhing and some of the band initially didn’t want to do it – I certainly didn’t.
+I’d put Madness on a shelf somewhere, with the police helmets and the lion’s head, and all the other stuff you’ve got from your previous adventures.
 But as the momentum built, my opinion started to change.
 I thought, ‘If the others want to give it a whirl, it would be unfair of me not to go in with them.’

-CHRIS: Eventually, Suggs and Mike talked me round.
+CHRIS: I didn’t really want to do it but eventually, Suggs and Mike talked me round.

 MICK GARBUTT: I do wonder if any of it would have come together without Carl.
 He cottoned on early to the legacy of Madness and was constantly trying to promote it.
 He was passionate to the point of emotional.
 He seemed to understand the importance of Madness in their time, in pop music, historically what they represented, way more than anyone else.
 I think Suggs did too, but he wasn’t the one to articulate it.

 CARL: Everywhere I went, people would talk to me and they had so much affection for Madness; it was like there was something in the air.
 I knew we had so much more to offer, but reforming the band would take an incredible amount of enthusiasm and energy, which at the time no one else seemed prepared to do.
+It took about a year-and-a-half to make it happen, with lots of meetings.
 It nearly drove me mad in the process, but the thought that Madness still had much to offer spurred me on.
 Not forgetting, of course, the happiness that performance brought.

 BARRY DICKENS (concert promoter): Carl was in the lead role.
 He was always the one who was out and about.
 He’s very streetwise and I take my hat off to him; he got them all back together.